C4Q/AC-iOS-StructsClasses/README.md

 ### Part 2 - Actors are People Too!

-1. Create a failable convenience initializer `convenience init?(with dict: [String:Any])` for the `Movie` class that takes in a dictionary, and uses the values of the input dictionary to initialize a `Movie` object.
 1. Go back to the `for` loop in Part 1 where we iterate through the `movies` array.
-Rewrite the body of the loop such that it creates a `Movie` object, for each dictionary in the `movies` array, using the new convenienve initializer.
+Rewrite the body of the loop such that it creates a `Movie` object, for each dictionary in the `movies` array.
 1. Add a new Swift file: **Person.swift**
 	* Repeat instructions in Part 1 - Step 1, naming your file `Person` (instead of `Movie`)
 1. In Person.swift, create a `Person` class.